-M++ (Meshes, Multigrid and more) is a parallel Finite Element Software to solve partial differential equations developed at the Institute for Applied and Numerical Mathematics in the group Sientific Computing.
-It is used in research project and for teaching.
-It uses the programming language is C++ where MPI is handling the underlying parallel processing.
+M++ (Meshes, Multigrid and more) is a parallel Finite Element Software to solve partial differential equations developed at the Institute for Applied and Numerical Mathematics in the group Scientific Computing.
+It is used in various research projects and for teaching.
+It is implemented in the programming language C++ and uses Open MPI to distribute the computational load on several computing nodes.

 Every problem class can be created individually and solved by the following standard solvers:

 - Finite Elements: Lagrange, Discontinuous Lagrange, Nedelec, Raviart-Thomas

 - Solvers: CG, GMRES, BiCGStab, MINRES

 - Preconditioners: Jacobi, GaussSeidel, SSOR, parallel direct solvers

 - Usage of different external routines: BLAS, LAPACK, SuperLU

 - Different plotting standards: vtk, vtu, gp

 There is a variety of predefined problem classes, e.g. Poisson, Darcy, convection-diffusion-reaktion, transport, Stokes, elasticity and plasticity, Maxwell, etc.